You’ve got traffic coming to your website. Awesome, that’s half the battle.

 Podcasts.
 As a marketing tool, podcasts target niche audiences.
 They’re an inclusive communication channel.
 Like videos, podcasts are a great way to create a personal connection with your audience.

-The important thing for the best SaaS podcasts is to settle on a format that works.
+But to have the best SaaS podcast, you’ll need settle on a format that works.
 In her bi-weekly podcast, Drift CMO, Tricia Gellman, meets with different CMOs to discuss their experience.

 E-books & white papers.
 White papers and E-books are an effective way to share in-depth content.
 You can use white papers and E-books as lead magnets.
 They’re also good resources for digital PR campaigns.

 Above is a nice example of an E-book by SaaStr, one of the largest SaaS communities out there.
 They also host one of the most popular SaaS conferences.
 The resource they created had answers to 100 common start-up questions.

 Demo or free trial.
-What is the best way for customers to understand a product?
-Experience.
+What’s the best way for customers to understand a product?
+Experience it.
 Product demos give your sales team a chance to connect directly with leads, show the value of a product and answer questions.

 A free trial, on the other hand, gives prospective customers the chance to try the product.